Bloodhounds Season 2 Korean Explained — Boxing, Loyalty, Loan Sharks, and Revenge (Updated May 2026)

 복수 (boksu) means “revenge,” usually driven by personal pain or harm. 정의 (jeong-ui) means “justice,” which sounds broader and more moral.
 Korean action stories often create tension between the two.

-This article was written based on publicly available official Netflix sources, official trailer information, and Korean dictionary references as of May 2026.
+This article was written based on publicly available official Netflix sources, official trailer information, and Korean dictionary references checked on May 31, 2026.
 Streaming availability, rankings, trailer access, cast-page details, and subtitle wording may change, so please check official Netflix channels for the latest information.

 Comments